SRombauts/UEGitPlugin/README.md

 Unreal Engine 4 Git Source Control Plugin
 -----------------------------------------

-UE4GitPlugin is a simple Git Source Control Plugin for Unreal Engine - It has been integrated in UE4.7 in "Beta".
+UE4GitPlugin is a simple Git Source Control Plugin for Unreal Engine

+**It has been integrated by default in UE4.7 in "Beta".**

+Have a look at the [Git Plugin Tutorial on the Wiki](https://wiki.unrealengine.com/Git_source_control_%28Tutorial%29).

 ### Status